ray-project/ray/doc/source/ray-core/fault_tolerance/gcs.rst

 Once GCS is backed by Redis, when it restarts, it'll recover the state by reading from Redis.
 When the GCS is recovering from its failed state, the raylet will try to reconnect to the GCS.
-If the raylet failes to reconnect to the GCS for more than 60 seconds, the raylet will exit and the corresponding node fails.
+If the raylet fails to reconnect to the GCS for more than 60 seconds, the raylet will exit and the corresponding node fails.
 This timeout threshold can be tuned by the OS environment variable ``RAY_gcs_rpc_server_reconnect_timeout_s``.